-The Site Investigation describes the sub soils at new basement formation level as London Clay, an SBP of 150KN/m2 will be used in the design to limit differential foundation movements.
+The sub soils at new lower ground floor formation level will be London Clay, an SBP of 150KN/m2 will be used in the design to limit differential foundation movements.

 Concrete will generally be grade C35 and Class 1 to BRE Digest 363.
 Reinforcement will be grade 500N/mm2.